i30817/rhdndat/README.rst

 In windows, you'll want to check the option to “Add Python to PATH” when installing python.

-The project can be installed with pip3 but you'll have to provide your own xdelta executable in path (or current dir) for rhdndat-rn, in linux just installing xdelta3 from the repositories is enough, in windows, placing a executable for xdelta3 named ``xdelta3.exe`` in the python install `Scripts`` directory if you installed with the path option selected is enough.
+The project can be installed with pip3 but you'll have to provide your own xdelta executable in path (or current dir) for rhdndat-rn.

+In linux just installing xdelta3 from the repositories is enough, in windows, placing a executable for xdelta3 named ``xdelta3.exe`` in the python install `Scripts`` directory if you installed with the path option selected is enough.

 +--------+------------------------------------------------------------------------------+